fatemeshafiee/oai-cn5g-nwdaf/README.md

 ```bash
 docker pull mongo
 ```
-Kong is an open source API gateway and platform that acts as middleware between compute clients and the our API servers (oai-nwdaf-nbi-analytics, oai-nwdaf-nbi-events, oai-nwdaf-nbi-ml).
+Kong is an open source API gateway and platform that acts as middleware between NWDAF clients and our API servers (oai-nwdaf-nbi-analytics, oai-nwdaf-nbi-events, oai-nwdaf-nbi-ml).

 ```bash
 docker pull kong